yc3136/unriddle/README.md

 - **Bring your own API key** with secure local storage and auto-save
 - **Smart key management** with priority system (user key → environment variable)
 - **Context window size**: Choose how many words of surrounding context to include (default: 40 words; empty = full page; 0 = only selection)
+- **Additional LLM instructions**: Add extra instructions to customize the style, tone, or audience for every LLM response
 - **Toast notifications** for save confirmation
 - **Keyboard shortcuts** (Ctrl+S to save)
 - **Auto-save** on language and API key/context changes